 One of the very early decisions is what type of conversion you want to have done.
 Your options may be determined partly by the type of house you live in, and your area.

-Read of for descriptions and illustraions of the standard types of Loft Conversions that Jon Pritchard specialise in.
+Read of for descriptions and illustrations of the standard types of Loft Conversions that Jon Pritchard specialise in, including:

 Velux Loft Conversion